dnv-opensource/mlfmu/README.md

 For your contribution, please make sure you follow the [STYLEGUIDE](STYLEGUIDE.md) before creating the Pull Request.

+For a new release, a push has to be made to the release branch.
+The recommended practice is to merge development PRs into main, and then, when one wants to release a new version, create a PR to push main into the release branch.
+The push into release should now automatically trigger an update of version numbering and create tags, using the `bump_my_version` package, and release it to GitHub and PyPi.

 Note; version numbers are in: `CHANGELOG.md`, `pyproject.toml`, and `docs/source/conf.py` (and should be automatically updated by bump-my-version upon release).

 ## Errors & fixes